liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 ### Managing Wikis

 The Wiki portlet can contain many wikis.
 By default, it contains only one, called *Main*.
-To manage Wikis, navigate to the *Control Panel* and select *Wiki*.
+To manage Wikis, navigate to your site's *Site Administration &rarr; Content* page and select *Wiki*.
 This page allows you to add, modify, and delete wikis.
 The Main wiki has already been added for you.

 At the top of this screen is a *Permissions* button.
 Clicking this allows you to define which roles have access to create wikis.
 If you have created a